Dorothy Hershberger Armstrong

 The family wishes to thank the amazing staff at Asbury Place and Asbury at Home for their loving care of Doty.
 Great gratitude is given to friends and family for their abundant prayers and acts of kindness and concern.

-Doty’s daughters will be traveling to Southport for interment of her ashes on November 12.
+Doty’s daughters traveled to Southport for interment of her ashes on November 12.
 The immediate family participated in a ZOOM call on November 3, planned by the grandchildren and appropriately titled “Just a Little Scoop Before Bed.”

 The family will plan a larger remembrance when the current COVID-19 pandemic is over.